Trailer Hire Across South Africa

 Trailers for hire in this size are used for transporting large loads.
 They measure around 4m x 1.8m x 1.2m and carry a GVM of 2,000kg.
 SUV’s and cars with larger engines will be better suites to towing a fully loaded trailer of this size.

-Like the name suggest this trailer is used for transporting motorbikes and quad bikes.
+This trailer is used for transporting motorbikes and quad bikes.
 It typically measures 2.5m x 1.5m x 0.2m and has a GVM of 750kg.
 A car of any size will be suitable in towing this trailer.

 These trailers have a completely flatbed allowing for large items like beds and mattresses to be seamlessly carted around.
 These usually come in three different sizes, namely, 3/4 Ton (3m x 2.2m), 1 Ton (3.5m x 2.2m) and 2 Ton (4m x 2.2m) and have a GVM of 750kg.
 Cars of any size can tow these trailers.